 What does Ronnie mean?

-Ronnie /ron-nie/ [2 sylls.] as a girls' name (also used more generally as boys' name Ronnie) is of Old English, Greek and Latin derivation, and Ronnie means "strong counsel; victory bringer".
-Ronnie is a variant transcription of Roanna: form of Rosanne.
+Ronnie /ron-nie/ [2 sylls.] as a girls' name (also used more generally as boys' name Ronnie) is of Old English derivation, and Ronnie means "strong counsel; victory bringer".
+Ronnie is a variant form, with the suffix -ie, of Roanna: form of Rosanne.
 Ronnie is also a form of Ronni (Old English): feminine form of Ron and Ronald.
 Ronnie is also used as a variant of Veronica (Greek, Latin).

 How popular is Ronnie?